-If you plan on winter camping or mountaineering, you should get yourself a liquid fuel stove that burns petroleum distillates like white gas or kerosene instead of a canister-based stove that burns isobutane fuel.
+If you plan on winter camping or backpacking, you should get yourself a liquid fuel stove that burns petroleum distillates like white gas or kerosene instead of a canister-based stove that burns isobutane fuel.
 Isobutane fuel will only burn at temperatures of 10-15 degree F or above, and does not generate enough heat to melt snow which is necessary for making drinking water in winter or at high altitudes.
 Liquid fuel is also more readily available internationally.

 Liquid fuel stoves consist of a tank to hold the fuel, a pump to create pressure in the tank so the fuel will flow out through the fuel line, a valve to control fuel flow, and a burner where the gas mixes with air and burns.
 Some stoves such as the Brunton AF can burn isobutane in canisters as well as liquid fuels but are priced at a premium and weigh far more than a canister-based stove.